 For more information about upcoming travel study programs available to undergraduates, contact an academic counseling professional; graduate students should contact their program’s graduate liaison.
-Current contact information is available here.
+Please visit the directory for current contact information.

 Each year, Architecture and Interior Design students in their second-to-last year of study have the opportunity to spend a semester in Rome, the Eternal City, where they are immersed in the art, architecture and urban forms of Bernini, Zaha Hadid, Renzo Piano and more!
 Students also engage in a service learning project.
 Past projects have included volunteering with Syrian refugees and documenting architectural relics for the Capitoline museum.

 Prof. John Harris, Director of the OU Center for Peace and Development, regularly travels with students to Northern Uganda, where they support peace-building efforts, including helping to give voice to local women and securing access to clean water.
 Past trips have allowed students to work alongside Sister Rosemary Nyirumbe, one of Time Magazine’s 100 Most Influential people, and support her work in the Gulu community.